The Camp Algona System

 At the peak of the camp’s existence, there were 79 civilians working there.
 Many married American officers and enlisted men lived in Algona or the surrounding area.
 This many extra renters created an unprecedented housing shortage in the area.
 Camp personnel spent $120,000 in rent, food and utilities in the city of Algona during their time here.

 Today, nothing is left.
 The buildings were torn down or sold, as is, in early 1946.
 A series of auctions provided many in the area with some cheap lumber as well as electrical and plumbing fixtures.
-Today the site is owned by the City of Algona and serves as the location of our National Guard Armory and city Airport.
+Today the site is owned by the City of Algona and serves as the location of our city Airport.

 The Branch Camp System